 It comes with certain limitations in this arena.
 Though PWA lets users avail advantages of accessing device features, but is unable to provide a certain set of features.
 It facilitates users to establish certain connections, but only via API, especially for social media login.

-Regular apps are able to sync completely, with device features and let users gain various advantages.
+Regular apps can sync completely, with device features and let users gain various advantages.

 PWAs work on HTTPS, which facilitates browser-to-server encryption.
-The app is secure as similar as any websites.
+The app is secure as similar to any website.

 A regular app leverages multi-factor authentication, certificate planning, app stores’ security guidelines, etc., to improve its security layer.

-It is developed with adding the service worker to the web app.
-The development process is smooth and less time taking.
-This reduces the app development cost.
+It is developed by adding the service worker to the web app.
+The development process is smooth and quick.
+This reduces app development costs.

-What is Good Framework to Build Progressive Web App?
+What is a Good Framework to Build Progressive Web App?